JosuaKrause/redipy/README.md

 ## Limitations<a id="limitations"></a>
 The current limitations of `redipy` are:

-- Not all Redis commands are supported yet: This will eventually be resolved.
+- Some Redis commands are not supported yet: This is likely due to redundant functionality.
+For all other cases it will eventually be resolved.
-  See [this issue to see the progress][implemented].
+  Check [this issue to see the status of redis functions][implemented].
 - The API differs slightly: Most notably stored values are always strings (i.e., the bytes returned by Redis are decoded as utf-8).
 - The semantic of Redis functions inside scripts has been altered to feel more